-The Disability Services program is conducted by Disability Services Coordinator with the cooperation of GUST faculty.
+The Disability Services Program is conducted by the Disability Services Coordinator with the cooperation of GUST faculty.

-The disability program has been developed to provide accommodations to students with documented reports.
+The Disability Services Program has been developed to provide accommodations to students with documented medical reports.
 The goal of providing accommodation to students is to encourage their continued growth, progress, and academic performance at GUST.

-Accommodations for students with disabilities are not limited to note-taking assistance, tutoring and extra time for exams as well as the possibility to receive proctoring services at the Student Success Center.
+Accommodations for students with disabilities include, but are not limited to: note-taking assistance, tutoring, extra time for exams, as well as the possibility to receive proctoring services at the One Stop Student Services Center.

-Students are responsible for requesting the needed accommodations through the Student Success Center during the admission process.
+Students are responsible for requesting the needed accommodations through the OSC during the admissions process.